 Functional pancreatic neuroendocrine tumour

-Somatostatinomas are part of a group of rare tumours called functional pancreatic neuroendocrine tumours.
-These tumours arise from specialised D (delta) cells present in the pancreas or duodenum.
-They produce large amounts of the hormone somatostatin.
+Somatostatinomas are part of a group of rare neuroendocrine tumours and may be referred to as functional pancreatic neuroendocrine tumours.
+These tumours arise from neoplastic cells in the pancreas and duodenum.
+These cancerous cells produce large (abnormal) amounts of the hormone somatostatin.

-Most of the somatostatinomas are sporadic; although they may run in families as part of multiple endocrine neoplasia type 1 syndrome or neurofibromatosis type 1.
+Most of the somatostatinomas are sporadic; although they may run in families as part of associated genetic disorders like multiple endocrine neoplasia type 1 syndrome or neurofibromatosis type 1.

-Most somatostatinomas are diagnosed by radiological imaging studies such as computerised tomography (CT) or endoscopy, which is usually carried out for the investigation of unexplained abdominal pain, weight loss or diarrhoea.
+Different imaging studies allow the direct localization of the tumour and the assessment of metastasis in other tissues/lymph nodes.
+Common radiological imaging studies are computerised tomography (CT) scans or endoscopy, which is usually carried out for the investigation of unexplained abdominal pain, weight loss or diarrhoea.
 Endoscopy involves inserting a long flexible tube with a camera attached to the end, through the patient's throat, for example.
 It is used to collect images of the inside of your body.

-The diagnosis of somatostatinoma can only be confirmed if a tissue sample from a suspected patient with this condition is obtained (on biopsy/post surgery), marked with special stains and assessed under the microscope.
+The diagnosis of somatostatinoma can only be confirmed if a tissue sample from a suspected patient with this condition is obtained (on biopsy or post-surgery), marked with special stains and assessed under the microscope (histology).

-Exact treatment will vary between patients and be tailored to their individual needs.
+Exact treatment will vary between patients and are tailored to their individual needs.
 The definitive treatment for a somatostatinoma is surgical removal of the tumour, wherever possible.
 However, in most patients the tumour will have spread to the liver making surgical removal of the tumour more difficult.
-If surgery is not possible, reduction of the tumour’s spread may be attempted (whenever possible) that may involve removal of the primary tumour or liver metastasis.
-In cases where the tumour has spread to the liver (liver metastasis), a segment of liver may be removed surgically or by introducing a chemical/blood clot to the artery supplying blood to the area of the tumour, which will cause that part of the tissue to die.
-This technique is known as chemo-embolisation.
+In cases where the tumour has spread to the liver (called liver metastasis), a segment of liver may be removed surgically.
+If surgery is not possible, another option is hepatic embolization or chemo-embolisation where a chemical/blood clot is introduced to the liver’s artery supplying blood to the area of the tumour, which will cause that part of the tissue to die.

 Surgical treatment is associated with general risks common to all types of surgery such as bleeding and infection.